Skip to content

 • unitree_sdk2: C++ SDK for Go2, B2, H1, G1 using CycloneDDS

-• unitree_sdk2_python: Python interface for robot development
+• unitree_sdk2_python: Python interface

 • unitree_legged_sdk: SDK for Aliengo, A1, Go1, B1 models

-• ROS/ROS2 integration: Native support for robotics middleware
+• ROS/ROS2: Native robotics middleware support

-Control capabilities:
+Control features:

 • Low-level motor control and custom gait development